 F. Future development of the GTR

-57. The mandate for development of this GTR included the future development of improvements to the GTR within Phase 2 that includes, but not limited to:
+58. The mandate for development of this GTR included the further improvements to the GTR within Phase 2.

-(a) The development of a methodology to define Normal Usage Indices (NUIs) based on data read from vehicles; and

-(b) Refined performance criteria requirements for in-vehicle battery durability through assessment of further modelling and data collected from real vehicles and the use of NUIs.

-58. The concept of an NUI is a data field stored on the vehicle that represents a history or assessment of lifetime usage patterns of the vehicle that are influential to battery degradation.
-For example, one NUI might characterise temperature exposures during the life of the vehicle, while another might characterise charging rates or number of fast-charging events.
-The definition of NUIs was highlighted within the discussions of the IWG on EVE as a technically challenging task that will require further data collection and validation to achieve.
-It could, however, provide an alternative and more robust means of handling SOCE/SOCR values recorded from vehicles that have been used abnormally in future.
-The possibility of incorporating NUIs within this GTR should therefore be explored.

 59. The implementation of this GTR by Contracting Parties will enable the collection of further data on SOCE and SOCR to better inform our understanding of battery health degradation.
 This information will, in turn, allow further refinement of the GTR, including MPR values, based upon the latest available battery technologies employed within the market.
 This will be important given the rapid development of technology in the field of battery technology for electrified vehicles that is already underway.

 60. The monitoring of SOCR values following the implementation of this GTR will provide a sound basis for the consideration of appropriate range-based MPR in a future revision to this GTR.
-Equally, the monitoring of both SOCE and SOCR for category 2 vehicles should allow the inclusion of MPR for this category of vehicle in future.

 II.
 Text of the GTR